-Myth: Charter schools do not educate special education pupils . . .
+Myth: Charter public schools do not educate special education pupils . . .

-Not only do charter schools educate special education students; in many instances they also have more innovative approaches to achieving results with this population.
-Charter schools in Michigan have implemented early intervention strategies that help them address the individual needs of students very effectively.
+Not only do charter public schools educate special education students; in many instances they also have more innovative approaches to achieving results with this population.
+Charters in Michigan have implemented early intervention strategies that help them address the individual needs of students very effectively.

-Myth: Charter schools authorizers operate schools . . .
+Myth: Charter public school authorizers operate schools . . .

 Authorizers sift through charter school applications to choose the programs with the greatest likelihood of success.
 They then hold those programs accountable for delivering promised results, and close them if they fail to perform.
 There is an arms-length, contractual relationship between Michigan authorizers and the schools they oversee.

-Myth: All charter school applications submitted to an authorizer are approved . . .
+Myth: All charter public school applications submitted to an authorizer are approved . . .

-Myth: All charter schools–and their authorizers–operate on a for-profit basis . . .
+Myth: All charter public schools–and their authorizers–operate on a for-profit basis . . .

 Charter School Results